Pharmacy quality and safety

 These points are educational and do not replace medical advice.
 A licensed clinician should review individual history, medications, risks, and state-specific availability before treatment.

-Was my health history reviewed by a licensed clinician before any prescription or shipment decision?
+Was my health history reviewed by a licensed clinician before any prescription, product-selection, payment-capture, refill, replacement, or shipment decision?

-Is this product FDA-approved, compounded under an individualized prescription, or not appropriate for direct purchase?
+Is this product an FDA-approved branded medication, an individualized compounded prescription, a topical/cosmetic product, a supplement-adjacent option, or not appropriate for direct purchase?

-Which pharmacy or manufacturer channel dispenses the medication, and how can I contact them with label, storage, or quality concerns?
+Which pharmacy or manufacturer channel dispenses the medication, and how can I contact them with label, storage, temperature, beyond-use, or quality concerns?

-What active ingredient, route, strength or concentration, patient name, storage instructions, beyond-use or expiration date, and pharmacy contact details should appear on the label?
+What active ingredient, route, strength or concentration, patient name, storage instructions, beyond-use or expiration date, lot or batch information when applicable, and pharmacy contact details should appear on the label?

-If the medication is compounded, does the clinic avoid saying the finished product is FDA-approved or a generic version of a branded pen?
+If the medication is compounded, does the clinic avoid saying the finished product is FDA-approved, a generic branded pen, or automatically interchangeable without prescriber and pharmacy review?

-How are temperature-sensitive shipments, warm packages, damaged packaging, missing supplies, changed appearance, recalls, lot questions, and replacement requests handled?
+How are temperature-sensitive shipments, warm packages, damaged packaging, missing supplies, changed appearance, recalls, lot questions, adverse-event reports, and replacement requests handled?

 Who reviews side effects, medication interactions, dose-change requests, missed doses, refills, pregnancy questions, surgery, or new diagnoses after dispensing?

-Does the seller avoid research-use labeling, hidden pharmacy sourcing, guaranteed outcomes, bulk peptide bundles, and dosing charts that bypass clinician review?
+Does the seller avoid research-use labeling, hidden pharmacy sourcing, guaranteed outcomes, bulk peptide bundles, pressure-based checkout, and dosing charts that bypass clinician review?

 FAQs